 When the agreement ends we will pay any money in your account or that we owe you to you or anyone you tell us to.
 We may take off any money you owe us or money to cover any losses we have suffered.

-If you die before this agreement ends we may need to see formal documents before we release your money to anyone dealing with your estate.
+If you are a sole trader, and die before this agreement ends we may need to see formal documents before we release your money to anyone dealing with your estate.